CMPS-2200/recitation-01-template/recitation-01.md

 Some prompts will require you to edit `main.py` and others will require answers will go in `answers.md`.

-Refer back to [README.md](README.md) for instruction on git, how to test your code, and how to submit properly to get all the points you've earned.
+Refer back to the [README.md](README.md) for instruction on git, how to test your code, and how to submit properly to get all the points you've earned.

 ## Comparing search algorithms